BGCI’s 10th International Congress on Education in Botanic Gardens

 In 1999 European Parliament has granted the park with status of European bird refuge.
 In the 2000 year Kampinos National Park together with its protection zone was inscribed onto the UNESCO World Heritage List as a World Biosphere Reserve as the „Puszcza Kampinoska”.
 Since 2004 year it is also a part of the Natura 2000 network.
 Read more

-Post-Congress sightseeing tours September 14th - 16th - Polish National Parks (additional fee)
+Post-Congress sightseeing tours September 14th - 16th - National Parks of NE Poland (additional fee)

 Price: 203 EUR (place in a triple room), 227 EUR (place in a twin room), 265 EUR (single room)